wildfly/quickstart/jta-crash-rec/README.md

 Halting the Application using Byteman
 --------------------------------------------

-**Enable Byteman
+## Enable Byteman

 As you may have guessed, you will use the Byteman tool to halt the AS7 JVM during phase 2 of an XA commit.

-   *     Backup the file \<APP SERVER\>/bin/standalone.conf (standalone.conf.bat on Windows)
+* Backup the file `$JBOSS_HOME/bin/standalone.conf` (`standalone.conf.bat` on Windows)
-   *     Open the file \<APP SERVER\>/bin/standalone.conf (standalone.conf.bat on Windows)
+* Open the file `$JBOSS_HOME/bin/standalone.conf` (`standalone.conf.bat` on Windows)
-   *     Append the following text to the end of the file: NOTE: You should replace the file paths as appropriate for you system:
+* Append the following text to the end of the file:

       JAVA_OPTS="-javaagent:/home/user/byteman-download-2.0.0/lib/byteman.jar=script:/home/user/quickstart/jta-crash-rec/src/main/scripts/xa.btm ${JAVA_OPTS}"

+__NOTE: You should replace the file paths as appropriate for you system.__

 These changes will only take effect during application startup.

-**Disable Byteman
+## Disable Byteman

-IMPORTANT: After you have finished with the quickstart, it is important to restore your backup of standalone.conf thereby removing the Byteman configuration from the standalone.conf[.bat] file.
+IMPORTANT: After you have finished with the quickstart, it is important to restore your backup of standalone.conf thereby removing the Byteman configuration from the standalone.conf\[.bat\] file.
 Otherwise your server will always crash when a transaction commits!*

-[The Byteman downloads also contains scripts for installing the Bytman agent ('bminstall.sh <procid>' and 'bminstall.bat <procid>') and for uploading Byteman scripts ('bmsubmit.sh -l src/main/scripts/xa.btm' and 'bmsubmit.bat -l src/main/scripts/xa.btm').
+The Byteman downloads also contains scripts for installing the Bytman agent (`bminstall.sh <procid>` and `bminstall.bat <procid>`) and for uploading Byteman scripts (`bmsubmit.sh -l src/main/scripts/xa.btm` and `bmsubmit.bat -l src/main/scripts/xa.btm`).

 The bat scripts are only available in later releases of Byteman.
-Personally I prefer these scripts since they give me more control over loading and unloading rules and I don't need to worry about forgetting to put standalone.conf back to its original contents.]
+Personally I prefer these scripts since they give me more control over loading and unloading rules and I don't need to worry about forgetting to put standalone.conf back to its original contents.